Cullinan Education Center

 About

-Cullinan Education Center offers instruction in reading, math, writing and grammar, as well as reading and spelling.
-The program also provides study hall sessions, teacher training, Orton Gillingham workshops, and support related to learning differences and dyslexia.
-Instruction is planned to meet the needs of each individual learner and uses research-based programs for basic math and effective instruction in advanced math.
+Cullinan Education Center offers instruction in reading, math, writing and grammar, and daily teacher-monitored study hall sessions.
+The program also offers teacher training workshops and Orton Gillingham workshops that focus on decoding and encoding skills.
+Instruction is planned to meet the needs of each individual learner using research-based programs for basic math and effective instruction in advanced math.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.